Responsible tourism in Hawaii

 Sustainable Tourism Hawaii certification program

-The Sustainable Tourism Association of Hawaii (STAH) has been operating for over 25 years, and they work in partnership with many of its members.
+We are a proud corporate sponsor of The Sustainable Tourism Association of Hawaii (STAH) which has been operating for over 25 years; we work in partnership with many of their members.
 Their Hawaii tours have missions that align perfectly with ours, which are to provide Hawaii experiences that support local communities, respect cultural heritage and protect the environment.
-From wildlife watching to star gazing, trail walking to paddle boarding, certification to create kuleana is key.
+From wildlife watching to stargazing, trail walking to paddle boarding, certification to create kuleana is key.

 Protect Hawaii’s coral reefs through our watersheds